Manufex/vla-launchables/README.md

 # VLA Launchables

-**The easiest way to fine-tune Vision-Language-Action (VLA) models.** No setup, no configuration headaches—just SSH into a launchable, enter your credentials, and start training.
+**The easiest way to fine-tune Vision-Language-Action (VLA) models.** No setup, no configuration headaches—just SSH into a launchable, enter your credentials, specify your dataset/training parameters and start training.

 ## Why VLA Launchables?